Beginner Calisthenics

 Yes — it's designed for home training.
 No gym, no bar, no bands needed.

-Once you can do 3 sets of 8 clean push-ups, 5 strict pull-ups, and 20 bodyweight squats, you're ready.
-That usually takes 8–16 weeks.
+You'll be ready to graduate to the full Reddit Recommended Routine or any intermediate bodyweight program.
+Once you can do 3 sets of 8 clean push-ups, 5 strict pull-ups, and 20 bodyweight squats, you're set.

 Related Programs